System identification for passive linear quantum systems: Methods for system matrices identification

-give a realization of $\Xi(s)$, i.e., $\Xi(s)=1+C_0(sI-A_0)^{-1}B_0$, and any other set of coefficient matrices having the same transfer function can be generated via the following similarity transformation:
+constitute a realization of $\Xi(s)$ in the sense that $\Xi(s)=1+C_0(sI-A_0)^{-1}B_0$.
+Any other realization having the same transfer function can be generated via the similarity transformation

 However, the matrices \eqref{typical choice} do not satisfy the constraints imposed on passive linear quantum systems.
-This means that, for general $T$, the transformation \eqref{typical trans} does not yield the set of coefficient matrices of quantum systems; e.g., the relation $B=-C^\dagger$ does not hold.
+This means that, for general $T$, the transformation \eqref{typical trans} does not yield the set of coefficient matrices of a quantum system; e.g., the relation $B=-C^\dagger$ is not satisfied.
 Clearly, in this case, the system matrices $(\Omega, C)$ cannot be reconstructed.
-This issue is serious, because from the physics viewpoint we are often interested in those system matrices rather than the transfer function.
-Therefore, we need to find a specific $T$ so that the coefficient matrices \eqref{typical trans} satisfy the constraints and that the system matrices can be reconstructed.
-In this section, we provide a concrete procedure to achieve this goal.
+This is an important issue, since from the physics viewpoint we are often interested in the system matrices and the system parameters, rather than the transfer function.
+Therefore, we need to find a special class of $T$ so that the coefficient matrices \eqref{typical trans} satisfy the constraints and that the system matrices can be reconstructed.
+In this section, we provide two concrete procedures to achieve this goal.